Retiree Returning To Work

 - Use the same eligibility criteria for retiree and active member positions.

 - Verify every new employee's retirement status using the Retirement Status Form or similar written documentation.

 - Report all DRS retirees who return to work for you using the appropriate retiree type codes as found in the Retiree Returning to Work Charts.
-You must report retirees working as contractors only if they are under age 65 and retired using the 2008 early retirement factors.
+You must report retirees working as contractors only if they are younger than age 65 and retired using the 2008 Early Retirement Factors (ERFs).

 - Retirees must be reported on the applicable system's transmittal report based on the position in which the retiree is working - not the system from which the employee is retired.